TrueConf Group Features

 • Displaying volume indicators in outgoing video

-• Display of volume level indicators on the screen
+• Display volume indicators on screen

 • Customizable video layouts